Bangkok Airport shopping offers an amazing selection of products from the sublime to the luxurious and some of these are unique to Thailand.

 Then in 1899, Alfred handed the business over to his three sons, who were then instrumental in expanding the company internationally and making the brand well known amongst European royalty.

-To this day, the brand still focusses on its primary products of jewellry and watches and the Cartier Bangkok Airport shop continues to uphold the family tradition.
+To this day, the brand still focusses on its primary products of jewellry and watches and the Cartier Bangkok Airport shop continues to uphold the family tradition of fine watches.

 Open 24 hours